 Roasted Vegetable Salad

-The colorful vegetable mixture scores with a lot of secondary plant substances: carrots and butternut squash provide plenty of beta-carotene, a precursor of vitamin A, which is important for healthy eyes.
-The flavonols contained in onions as well as the lycopene from the dried tomatoes are effective as antioxidants because they protect the body's cells from damage by free radicals.
-In addition, the nuts and seeds score here with plenty of vegetable protein as well as a good portion of cell-protecting vitamin E.
+This colorful vegetable mixture contains tons of secondary. plant substances.
+Carrots and butternut squash are rich in beta-carotene, a precursor of vitamin A, which is important for healthy eyes.
+The flavonols in onions, as well as the lycopene from the dried tomatoes, are effective antioxidants, protecting the body's cells from free radical damage.
+In addition, the nuts and seeds add plenty of vegetable protein, as well as vitamin E, which supports brain and skin health.

-When it is not pumpkin season, you can either replace it with more carrots or by peeled sweet potatoes.
-A fresh yogurt dip goes wonderfully well with a roasted vegetable salad.
-Mix a handful of roughly chopped favorite herbs with 10 oz. of Greek yogurt and season with salt and pepper.
+When it is not pumpkin season, you can either replace it with more carrots or with peeled sweet potatoes.

 Preheat the oven to 400°F.

 Trim the carrots, peel and cut into bite-size pieces.
 Trim and peel butternut squash and zucchini and cut into bite-size pieces.
 Trim the peppers, rinse, remove seeds and ribs and roughly chop.
 Peel the onion and cut into pieces.
 Drain the tomatoes.
 Peel garlic and cut into slices.

 Rinse the thyme and shake dry.
 Spread all ingredients except the peppers, mixed nuts and seeds on a baking sheet with 3 tablespoons olive oil.
 Roast in the oven on the middle rack about 20 minutes.
 After about 10 minutes remove, stir in the peppers, nuts and seeds and finish cooking together.

 Meanwhile, rinse the arugula and shake or spin dry.